deadboltmods/deadbolt-web-app/src/markdown/decp/decp-release-v3-preview.md

     - [This spreadsheet](https://docs.google.com/spreadsheets/d/1qRyF3laHK2bKYyI552aA5PElzib8ak1FfLNxDId9Lzg/edit#gid=305275394) lists every sprite in the game
     - Any value greater than `31` will show as a yellow number in the hovertext
     - The editor and the base game have **different sprite** indexes.
 This means, what is shown in the editor **will not** match the game (the spreadsheet is the SSOT)
     - The editor sprite index only goes up to `383`, any above this use a new custom sprite.
-The hovertext will show the
+The hovertext will still show the correct speite index.
     - The frames the game uses depend on the xyscale of the wallpaper object.
 Set a wallpaper object to use sprite index `383` to see how this works.

 - Mines show a red semi-circle if they are set to "armed" (like in the game)